influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/ldap.md

   # this configuration should work out of the box.
   # Verify with `influxd-ctl ldap verify /path/to/this.toml`.

+  # Note, Windows Active Directory may not work with LDAP.

 enabled = true

 [[servers]]